Payment system: International

-Globalization is driving corporations to transact more frequently across borders.
-Consumers are also transacting more on a global basis—buying from foreign eCommerce sites as well as traveling, living, and working abroad.
+International payment systems operate like their domestic counterparts but have additional complexity as they need to navigate currency exchange and cross-border jurisdictional and financial environments.
+The key system used for international transfer has been the SWIFT network that is used by banks to transfer funds between countries.
+International transfers have traditionally been cumbersome, error prone and expensive.
+Increasing globalization has driving corporations and individuals to transact more frequently across borders.
+Transaction volume continue to increase with people buying from foreign eCommerce sites as well as traveling, living, and working abroad.
 For the payments industry, the result is higher volumes of payments—in terms of both currency value and number of transactions.
 This is also leading to a consequent shift downwards in the average value of these payments.

-Some of these payments can be cumbersome, error prone, and expensive.
 Payments systems set up decades ago might be retrofitted or force-fitted to meet modern business needs.
 Frequently, the systems become unstable or less reliable, for example, STEP2 (an upgrade from 2003), which processes only euros.
+This has led to new transfer services that use financial technology or cryptocurrency to make it easier, faster and cheaper to transfer funds internationally.

 As of 2014, STEP2 is the only Pan-European automated clearing house (or PE-ACH system) in operation.
 This type of system is thought to become less relevant as banks will settle their transactions via multiple clearing houses rather than using one central clearing house.

 T2 is a RTGS system that covers the European Union member states which use the euro.
 It is part of the Eurosystem, which comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
 T2 is used for the settlement of central bank operations, large-value Euro interbank transfers as well as other euro payments.
 It provides real-time financial transfers, debt settlement at central banks which is immediate and irreversible.

 For users of these systems, on both the paying and receiving sides, it can be difficult and time-consuming to learn how to use cross-border payment tools, and how to set up processes to make optimal use of them.
 Solution providers (both banks and non-banks) also face challenges cobbling together old systems to meet new demands.
 For these providers, cross-border payments are both lucrative (especially given foreign exchange conversion revenue) and rewarding, in terms of the overall financial relationship created with the end customer.

 The challenges for global payments are not simply those resulting from volume increases.
 A number of economic, political, and technical factors are changing the types of cross-border transactions conducted.
 Such factors include: